RaquelMichelon/HTMLChallenges/README.md

 It is a simple HTML page that allows to see a shopping list and do a check in the box of bought items.

+## 🚀🚀🚀🚀 Literature Quiz

+It is an HTML page which asks four questions about world literature.
+Yes, you can play and then, check the answers here!
+Correct Answers: 1-D ; 2-B ; 3-A ; 4-C.

 ## 🛠️ Construído com

 * [HTML5](https://www.w3schools.com/html/)